 Add maps to your app

-With Google Maps Android API v2, you can embed maps into an activity as a fragment with a simple XML snippet.
+With Maps SDK for Android, you can embed maps into an activity as a fragment with a simple XML snippet.
 The new Maps offer exciting features such as 3D maps; indoor, satellite, terrain, and hybrid maps; vector-based tiles for efficient caching and drawing; animated transitions; and much more.
 Add a map object.

 Customize the map